livewire/livewire/docs/testing.md

 }
 ```

-The above example simulates a user typing into an input field with `wire:model="title"` on it.

 ### Initializing properties

 Often, Livewire components receive data being passed in from a parent component or route parameters.
-Because Livewire components are tested in isolation, you can manually pass data into them using the second parameter of the `Livewire::test()` method like so:
+Because Livewire components are tested in isolation, you can manually pass data into them using the second parameter of the `Livewire::test()` method:

 ```php
 <?php